 Urquhart (2017) examined the volatility of Bitcoin using the GARCH and HAR models and forecasts the pricing using the models.
 The author finds that HAR models more accurately forecasted the pricing volatility.
 However, the author did not take into account the long run conditional variance.
 Moreover, the error rate with the HAR models is upwards of 10%, which is too much in this sensitive market.
 Bakar & Rosbi (2017) refined the models by implementing forecasting using the autoregressive integrated moving average (ARIMA).
 This study performed autocorrelation function (ACF) and partial autocorrelation function (PACF) analysis in determining the parameter of ARIMA model.
 According to the authors, the result shows the first difference of Bitcoin exchange rate is a stationary data series.
 Also, the forecasting error value decreased to 5.76%, much better than the HAR modeling methodology.
 Additionally, the ARIMA modeling has shown reliability in highly volatile commodity trading environments like Oil and Gas sector in the Malaysian stock market.
 The authors also validated the model using the high volatile stocks in the stock market.
 The results highlight the limitations in using the conventional approach in order to identify the best specified ARIMA model in sample, when the purpose of the analysis is to provide forecasts.
 The results show that the ARIMA models can be useful in anticipating broad market trends; there are substantial differences in the forecasts obtained using alternative specifications.
 Katsiampa (2017) also proposed a parallel forecasting model - AR-CGARCH to account for the highly sensitive nature of the cryptocurrency market.
 Although users can use the forecasting models by Bakar & Rosbi (2017) and Katsiampa (2017) to make long-term buying decisions, none of these models are used to make intraday or short-term buying decision which are more relevant given the current market behavior and volatility.
+However, as per author Gandal (2016) research for a short time period shows that Bitcoin appreciate or deprecate as per the ups and downs of USD market.
+But the same is not true for other currencies as if USD appreciates other currencies tend to depreciate.

 Fry & Cheah (2016) draw upon the close relationship between statistical physics and mathematical finance to develop a suite of models for financial bubbles and crashes.
 The study did a detailed analysis on two currencies – Bitcoin and Ripple and presented the investment strategies relevant for investing in the rival cryptocurrencies.
 The study is interesting because it detailed ways for hedging investment bets; however, the premise on which the study is based is biased because it assumes that crypto market is in a bubble because it is extremely volatile and speculative.

 All of these models ignore the fact that crypto assets are traded 24x7 all year around, and that the buying/selling pattern of eastern countries heavily influence the buying/selling patterns of the eastern countries.
 Moreover, none of the qualitative research has been conducted to account for the market sentiments surrounding the trading of the crypto assets.